Master Meta Descriptions: Boost Click-Through Rates

 But without a doubt, optimizing your meta descriptions is an essential factor of on-page SEO.

-Every detail is essential when it comes to the beautiful world of search engine optimization (SEO).
+Every detail is essential to the beautiful world of search engine optimization (SEO).
 It could hurt your rankings and traffic if you overlook one piece – no matter how inconsequential it appears.

 The importance of meta descriptions should never be overlooked.